Alabama Crimson Tide: Men's basketball

 Alabama's men's basketball program has numerous SEC Championships and players becoming NBA stars and international professional players.
 In the conference, it trails only Kentucky in basketball wins, SEC tournament titles, and SEC regular season conference titles.
 The men's basketball program rose to a No. 1 national ranking briefly in 2002.
 The Crimson Tide became a regular conference basketball contender much as it was in the 1980s under the direction of Coach Wimp Sanderson.
 Under head coach and former point guard Mark Gottfried, the Tide advanced to postseason play for six consecutive years, culminating with the team's advancement into the Elite Eight of the NCAA tournament for the first time in school history in 2004, where the team lost to eventual champion Connecticut in the Phoenix regional final.

 In January 2009, Head Coach Mark Gottfried resigned after eleven years at Alabama.
 Soon afterwards Anthony Grant was hired as the new head coach.
 Under his watch the Crimson Tide battled through a tough first year, finishing 17–15 and achieving a top-10 ranking in points allowed on defense.
 Grant's second season with the Tide resulted in the SEC Western Division Championship, finishing 12–4 in the SEC and an overall record of 25–12.
 They entered the 2011 NIT Tournament with a No. 1 seed and made it to the NIT Championship Game and finished as the runner-up.
 The Crimson Tide was unbeaten at home with a perfect 19–0 season, a school record.
 In 2012 the Crimson Tide was a participant in the NCAA tournament and finished its season with a 21–12 record.
 Former Dallas Mavericks and New Jersey/Brooklyn Nets coach Avery Johnson became the Alabama Head Coach on April 5, 2015.
 Nate Oats became head coach on March 27, 2019.
+Since then Nate Oats has been 92-41 with the Tide.
+In 2023 they went all the way to the tournament as the no.1 seed for the first time in program history.
+They lost to the San Diego State in the Sweet Sixteen.